-A student may not be the only person to benefit from reading a social story.
-A student may share his story with all those depicted in it.
-This gives the student a central role in the implementation of a story, and may help him understand that everyone knows the same information.
-Our experience indicates peers may also take an interest in a student's story and will ask to read the story with the student.
-Consequently, many people critical to a student's success, including peers, share identical information.
+The student with autism may not be the only person to benefit from a social story.
+He or she may share the story with all those depicted in it.
+This gives the student a central role in the implementation of a story, and may help him or her understand that everyone knows the same information.
+Our experience indicates that peers may also take an interest in a student's story and will ask to read the story with the student.
+Consequently, many of the people who are critical to a student's success, including peers, share identical information.
 When a targeted situation occurs, those who have read the story can "cue" the student with a reminder, or quote a key phrase from the story.

-A third approach is used with either students who read independently, or with those who need assistance.

-Videotaped social stories combine the effectiveness of video modeling with students with autism (Charlop & Milstein, 1989; Haring, Kennedy, Adams, Pitts-Conway, 1987) with social stories.
-These stories are read aloud onto a videotape, with one page appearing on the screen at a time.
+A third approach is used either with students who read independently or with those who need assistance.
+Videotaped social stories combine social stories and the effectiveness of video modeling with students with autism (Charlop & Milstein, 1989; Haring, Kennedy, Adams, Pitts-Conway, 1987).
+These stories are read aloud on a videotape, with one page appearing on the screen at a time.
 Using this format, sequences depicting the targeted situation as it occurs may be edited into appropriate places in the story.
-Videotaped social stories make it possible for the story to be read to the student (volume on) or for the student to read the story himself (volume off).
+Videotaped social stories make it possible for the story to be read to the student (volume on) or for the student to read the story himself or herself (volume off).

 Regardless of how a social story is introduced, comprehension is checked using different techniques.
-A student may complete a checklist, or answer questions in writing at the end of a story.
-Also, role playing may be effective, asking a student to show what he or she will do the next time the situation occurs.
+A student may complete a checklist or answer questions in writing at the end of a story.
+Also, role playing may be effective, with a student being asked to show what he or she will do the next time the situation occurs.

 Our experience indicates that the approach to fading a student from a social story is highly individualized.
 One student may need to read a story only a few times, with a review of the story about once a month to maintain new behaviors.
 Another student may continually need to read a story prior to the anticipated situation, seeming to retain the information from a story for only a few hours.
 Still another student may need to read a story once a day for several weeks, suddenly becoming independent of the story when the new behavior becomes habitual.
-Those implementing a story need to observe a student's reaction on a continuing basis to develop the best fading approach for an individual student and situation.
+Those implementing a story need to observe a student's reaction on a continuing basis to develop the best fading approach for him or her in a given situation.